LiveWest Indies Women vs Scotland Women, 12th Match, Group B, ICC Womens T20 World Cup 2026

 Why do you cap the extremes?

 Cricket is famously unpredictable, so we never show either side as a near-certainty.
-The model deliberately keeps probabilities away from 0% and 100%.
+Every probability is kept between 10% and 90% — upsets are part of the game.

 Where does the data come from?

 Live and upcoming scores come from CricketData.org (free tier).
-Historical and ball-by-ball statistics come from Cricsheet, which is openly licensed.
+For each prediction we research current public sources — recent results, squad and injury news, venue records and conditions.
+Historical statistics come from Cricsheet, which is openly licensed.
 We do not scrape other cricket sites.